altocodenl/cell/readme.md

    </tr>
 </table>

-While tables are a standard way of looking at data, I much prefer to use text.
+While tables are a common way to look at data, cell is based on text.
 Text takes up less space and is easier to input, whether in a computer, a notebook or a blackboard.
+Also, for large datasets, text is more readily parseable.

 Here's a way to represent the data above in **line format**:

 ```
 users 1 name Odd